-The following directors are not "interested persons" of NeXt Innovation, as defined in the 1940 Act.
+The following directors are not "interested persons" of GSV Capital, as defined in the 1940 Act.

 Leonard A. Potter has served as a member of our board of directors since 2011.
-Mr. Potter is currently the Chief Investment Officer of Salt Creek Hospitality, a private acquirer and owner of hospitality related assets.
+Mr. Potter is currently the President of a private family investment office.
+From August 2009 through August 2011, Mr. Potter served as the Chief Investment Officer of Salt Creek Hospitality, a private acquirer and owner of hospitality related assets.
 From December 2002 through July 2009, Mr. Potter was a Managing Director - Soros Private Equity at Soros Fund Management LLC ("SFM") where, from May 2005 through July 2009, Mr. Potter served as co-head of the Private Equity group and a member of the Private Equity Investment Committee.
 From September 1998 until joining SFM in 2002, Mr. Potter was a Managing Director of Alpine Consolidated LLC, a private merchant bank, and from April 1996 through September 1998, Mr. Potter founded and served as a Managing Director of Capstone Partners LLC, a private merchant bank.
-Prior to founding Capstone Partners, Mr. Potter was an attorney specializing in mergers, acquisitions and corporate finance at Morgan, Lewis & Bockius and Willkie Farr & Gallagher.
-Mr. Potter is currently a member of the board of directors of Solar Senior Capital, Ltd. ("SUNS"), Solar Capital Ltd. ("SLRC"), each a business development company, and 57th Street General Acquisition Corp. ("SQTCW") and has previously served as a board member of several other public companies.
+Prior to founding Capstone Partners,

+Mr. Potter was an attorney specializing in mergers, acquisitions and corporate finance at Morgan, Lewis & Bockius and Willkie Farr & Gallagher.
+Mr. Potter is currently a member of the board of directors of Solar Senior Capital, Ltd. ("SUNS"), Solar Capital Ltd. ("SLRC") and GSV Capital, each a business development company, and 57th Street General Acquisition Corp., the owner of Crumbs Holdings LLC ("CRMB"), and has previously served as a board member of several other public companies.
 He also serves on the boards of three private companies, including Hilton Worldwide.
 Mr. Potter has a B.A. from Brandeis University and a J.D. from the Fordham University School of Law.
 Our board of directors has concluded that Mr. Potter's experience practicing as a corporate lawyer provides valuable insight to the board of directors on regulatory and risk management issues, and that his tenure in private equity investments and service as a director of both public and private companies provides industry-specific knowledge and expertise to our board of directors, and that therefore he is qualified to serve as a member of our board of directors.